sakshimdesai/Sakshi-M-Desai/README.md

 ## 🚀 Projects

 ### [Reflexion Code Agent](https://github.com/sakshimdesai/Reflexion-Code-Agent) — *Agentic AI · Python · Groq · Streamlit*
-An AI agent that writes Python code from a plain-language task, runs it automatically, captures runtime errors, and iteratively fixes them — until the code works or the iteration limit is reached.
-Not just code generation: it's a closed-loop generate → execute → reflect → retry system.
-Built on LLaMA 3.1 via Groq, with a Streamlit interface showing execution logs and debug history.
+Most AI code tools give you code.
+You still have to run it, hit errors, paste them back, and repeat.
+This agent closes that loop entirely — it generates Python code, executes it via subprocess, captures runtime errors, feeds them back to the LLM, and retries until the code actually works.
+It's not a chatbot wrapper.
+It's a closed-loop generate → execute → reflect → fix system built on LLaMA 3.1 via Groq, with a Streamlit UI showing full iteration history and debug logs.

 ### [LinkGen AI](https://github.com/sakshimdesai/linkgen-ai) — *Generative AI · Python · Streamlit · Groq*
-A LinkedIn post generator that goes beyond simple rephrasing — supports multi-model comparison (LLaMA 3.1 8B vs 70B) and multi-tone generation (formal, casual) in one click.
-Built to demonstrate how prompt engineering and model orchestration produce meaningfully different outputs.
-Includes hashtag suggestions, engagement scoring, and multilingual support (English, Hindi, Kannada).
+Not another LinkedIn post generator — this one lets you compare how LLaMA 3.1 8B vs 70B handle the exact same prompt side by side, and generates formal + casual tone variations in one click.
+The interesting part is the prompt engineering underneath: each tone has custom conditioning, not just keyword swaps.
+Supports English, Hindi, and Kannada.
+Built to show that model orchestration and prompt design produce meaningfully different outputs — not interchangeable ones.

 ### [Placement Hub](https://placement-hub-xpmr.onrender.com) — *Full-Stack · Flask · SQLite · HTML/JS*
-A deployed placement preparation platform for students.
-Handles heterogeneous content (DSA with Python + Java solutions, aptitude, HR, resume tips) from a single Flask + SQLite backend with dynamic rendering per category.
-Admin tooling was intentionally removed before production — a deliberate decision to reduce attack surface and ensure stability.
-[GitHub](https://github.com/sakshimdesai/PLACEMENT-HUB)
+The interesting architectural decision here: the backend serves heterogeneous content — DSA questions with Python + Java solutions, aptitude with single explanations, HR with text guidance — all from one Flask + SQLite backend with conditional rendering logic per category.
+The admin panel was completely removed before production (not hidden, removed) — a deliberate call to reduce attack surface and ship a stable, read-only system.

 ### [Hormone Harmony](https://github.com/sakshimdesai/Hormone-Harmony) — *Full-Stack · Flask · SQLite · Chart.js*
-A PCOD/PCOS wellness platform with symptom logging, interactive data visualizations, cycle phase education, meal recommendations, and myth-busting content.
-Designed with ethical constraints — no cycle prediction, no medical diagnosis, sensitive data handled responsibly.
-Built as a team project with clean backend API design and Chart.js dashboards.
+Built for a gap that generic period trackers ignore: PCOS introduces irregular cycles, hormonal variability, and symptoms that don't fit the standard 28-day model.
+This platform focuses on symptom logging, pattern visualization over time, cycle phase education (with PCOS-specific context), a myth-busting module targeting Indian misconceptions, and a meal guidance section.
+Hard constraint: no cycle prediction, no medical diagnosis — ethics baked into the architecture, not bolted on.

+### [GroupReceipt](https://github.com/sakshimdesai/group_receipt) — *Flutter · Dart · Firebase Firestore*
+Built to solve a specific frustration: in group projects, self-reported hours are unverifiable and easily gamed.
+GroupReceipt makes it structurally impossible to mark a task done without pasting a real proof link — GitHub, Google Doc, Figma, Drive, anything with a URL.
+At the end, the app generates a shareable visual receipt with each member's contribution percentage and a verdict: Carried / Solid / Barely There / Ghost.
+No accounts, no friction — join by a 5-character code.

 ### Phishing URL & SMS Detection *(Final Year Project — In Progress)*
-An ML pipeline to detect phishing URLs and SMS messages with a focus on India-specific patterns that Western models miss: fake UPI pages, IRCTC/DigiLocker impersonations, Hinglish urgency language, and regional language SMS scams.
-Using Random Forest + XGBoost trained on the PhiUSIIL dataset (235K URLs), extended with manually collected Indian phishing samples.
-SHAP explanations provide per-prediction reasoning.
-Research contribution: gap analysis of how Western-trained models generalize to Indian phishing.
+The research gap this addresses: tools like Google Safe Browsing are trained almost entirely on Western phishing data and systematically miss India-specific patterns — fake UPI pages mimicking PhonePe/GPay, IRCTC/DigiLocker impersonations, Hinglish urgency language, regional SMS scams in Kannada and Hindi.
+Building a Random Forest + XGBoost pipeline on the PhiUSIIL dataset (235K URLs), extended with manually collected Indian phishing samples.
+SHAP values explain per-prediction reasoning.
+The research contribution is the gap analysis itself: how Western-trained models fail on Indian phishing.

 ---